-Avoid exposure to strong sunlight and artifcial UV light.
+- Avoid exposure to strong sunlight and artificial UV light.
 If you experience sensitivity or irritation when applying this medicine, stop using it and tell your doctor.
-You may be asked to use the gel less often, or to stop using it for a short time.
+You may be asked to use the gel less often or to stop using it for a short time.
 Talk to your doctor or pharmacist if you are not sure.

 - Other acne products (containing benzoyl peroxide, erythromycin or clindamycin) may be used with Differin but they must be applied in the morning and Differin at night.